 Faraday Pathways

-The Faraday Institution has over 500 researchers from various universities, disciplines, projects, and career stages.
+The Faraday Institution has convened a network of over 500 researchers from various universities, disciplines, projects, and career stages.
 These Faraday Pathways showcase the career success of talented individuals throughout our community and how Faraday Institution training programmes, interventions, collaborative ways of working and community building initiatives are helping to deliver future skills needed.

 Can you help?
 Please consider preparing and posting a social media post that shares your #FaradayPathways and work with other researchers in your network encouraging them to share their career stories.